 - Interoperability of technology service providers

-It is intended to address A and B first, and to start work on the practical demonstrator in the second half of the year
+It is intended to start work on the practical demonstrator in the second half of 2017.

 The intention is to disseminate the educational material as widely as possible, whilst in parallel maintaining an ongoing consultation with the appropriate departments of the EC as well as holding a one-day workshop with external stakeholders later in the year.